Bhagavad Gita: Chapter 9: Raja Vidya Raja Guhya Yoga (34 verses)

-Chapter 10: Vibhutiyoga (42 verses)
+Chapter 10: Vibhuti Yoga (42 verses)

 Translators title the chapter as Vibhuti–Vistara–yoga, Religion by the Heavenly Perfections, Divine Splendor, or The Yoga of Divine Manifestations.
-When Arjuna asks of the opulences (Vibhuti) of Krishna, he explains how all the entities are his forms.
+When Arjuna asks of the opulence (Vibhuti) of Krishna, he explains how all the entities are his forms.
 He reveals his divine being in greater detail as the ultimate cause of all material and spiritual existence, as one who transcends all opposites and who is beyond any duality.
-Nevertheless, at Arjuna's behest, Krishna says the following are his major opulences.
-He says he is the atman in all beings, Arjuna's innermost Self, also compassionate Vishnu, Surya, Indra, Shiva-Rudra, Ananta, Yama, as well as the Om, Vedic sages, time, Gayatri mantra, and the science of Self-knowledge.
+Nevertheless, at Arjuna's behest, Krishna states that the following are his major opulence: He is the atman in all beings, Arjuna's innermost Self, the compassionate Vishnu, Surya, Indra, Shiva-Rudra, Ananta, Yama, as well as the Om, Vedic sages, time, Gayatri mantra, and the science of Self-knowledge.
 Krishna says, "Among the Pandavas, I am Arjuna," implying he is manifest in all the beings, including Arjuna.
 He also says that he is Rama when he says, "Among the wielders of weapons, I am Rama".
 Arjuna accepts Krishna as the purushottama (Supreme Being).

-Chapter 11: Vishvarupa Darshanayoga (55 verses)
+Chapter 11: Vishvarupa Darshana Yoga (55 verses)

 Translators title the chapter as Vishvarupa–Darshana yoga, The Manifesting of the One and Manifold, The Cosmic Vision, or The Yoga of the Vision of the Cosmic Form.
 On Arjuna's request, Krishna displays his "universal form" (Viśvarūpa).
+Arjuna asks Krishna to see the Eternal with his own eyes.
+The Krishna then "gives" him a "heavenly" eye so that he can recognize the All-Form Vishvarupa of the Supreme God Vishnu or Krishna.
+Arjuna sees the divine form, with his face turned all around as if the light of a thousand suns suddenly burst forth in the sky.
+And he sees neither end, middle nor beginning.
+And he sees the gods and the host of beings contained within him.
+He also sees the Lord of the gods and the universe as the Lord of time, who devours his creatures in his "maw".
+And he sees people rushing to their doom in haste.
+And the Exalted One says that even the fighters are all doomed to death.
+And he, Arjuna, is his instrument to kill those who are already "killed" by him.
+Arjuna folds his hands trembling and worships the Most High.

 This is an idea found in the Rigveda and many later Hindu texts, where it is a symbolism for atman (Self) and Brahman (Absolute Reality) eternally pervading all beings and all existence.
 Chapter 11, states Eknath Eswaran, describes Arjuna entering first into savikalpa samadhi (a particular form), and then nirvikalpa samadhi (a universal form) as he gets an understanding of Krishna.
-A part of the verse from this chapter was recited by Robert Oppenheimer as he witnessed the first atomic bomb explode.
+A part of the verse from this chapter was recited by J. Robert Oppenheimer in a 1965 television documentary about the atomic bomb.